entando/entando-docs/vuepress/docs/next/docs/curate/bundle-details.md

 | |[Microservices Environment Variables](#microservices-environment-variables)|No||Entando-provided env variables for MS |
 |`commands`|[Command[]](#command-specification)|No||Custom command(s) definitions|
 |`version`|String|Required only for a custom stack||Microservice version override|
-> ^Note: Oracle and other DBMS types are not supported for automatic deployment in a container.
+> ^ dbms none: Oracle and other DBMS types are not supported for automatic deployment in a container.
 Bundle env variables should be used instead, similar to connecting the EntandoApp to an [external database](../../tutorials/devops/external-db.md).

+>^^ ingressPath: Customizing the ingress path for the health check requires an additional rewrite annotation or an API claim for the bundle.

 #### Microservices Sample Code
 ```json